ineffablekenobi/Shopfast2.0/README.md

 ### Things to Remember

-I disable the security by permitting all from the security config from the test process;
+I disabled the security by permitting all from the security config from the test process;